Len Webber: Political career

 Webber first sought public office in the 2004 provincial election in the constituency of Calgary-Foothills.
 In that election, he received 57% of the vote.
 In addition to his responsibilities as MLA during his first term, Webber held the position of Deputy Government Whip and was chair of the Advisory Committee on Climate Change, the MLA Review Committee of Private Investigators and Security Guards Act, the Healthy Aging and Continuing Care in Alberta Committee, and the MLA Task Force on Affordable Housing and Homelessness in Alberta.
 He also acted as co-chair of the MLA Task Force on Continuing Care Health Service and Accommodation Standards Committee and served as a member of numerous other committees and boards.

 In the 2008 provincial election, Webber was reelected as MLA for Calgary-Foothills with 48% of the vote.
 He serves as a member of the Board of Directors for the Calgary Stampede, the Calgary Homeless Foundation, and WorldSkills Calgary 2009.
 Webber was re-elected in 2012, and in March 2014 left the Progressive Conservative caucus to sit as an independent in protest against the leadership of Alison Redford.

 Webber resigned his seat in the legislature on September 29, 2014, one day after winning the federal Conservative Party of Canada nomination for the newly created urban riding of Calgary Confederation.
 He was elected in the 2015 federal election, to be the Member of Parliament for Calgary Confederation, though his party formed the official opposition.
 During the 42nd Canadian Parliament he introduced one private member bill which passed the House of Commons but died in the senate.
 He was re-elected in the 2019 federal election.
 During the 43rd Canadian Parliament Webber re-introduced his private member bill An Act to amend the Canada Revenue Agency Act (organ and tissue donors) (Bill C-210), adopted in June 2021 with all party support, to allow Canadians to indicate their intent to sign up as a donor through their annual income tax return.

+In April 2023, Webber submitted a petition to address abuse in long term care facilities.

 Before being elected to the House of Commons, Webber served three terms as a Member of the Legislative Assembly of Alberta for the constituency of Calgary-Foothills and served in the cabinet portfolios of Minister of International & Intergovernmental Affairs and Minister of Aboriginal Relations.

+On March 22, 2025, Webber announced that he would not run for re-election in the 2025 federal election.

+Controversy

+In February 2020, Webber faced criticism for accepting a $324,000 transition allowance when moving from a provincial MLA role to a federal MP role.
+The allowance, intended to ease exiting a political career, was part of Alberta's policy for politicians at the time.
+Since Webber resigned his seat in the legislature the day after he won the federal Conservative Party of Canada nomination, some criticized the appropriateness of him accepting the transition payment, since he was transitioning only to a higher level of politics.